grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 [SapMachine](https://sap.github.io/SapMachine/) is SAP's downstream fork of the OpenJDK project.
 It is used to build and maintain a SAP supported version of OpenJDK for SAP customers and partners who wish to use OpenJDK to run their applications.

 SAP maintain an LTS version of OpenJDK 11 for macOS.
-[Rich Trouton][@rtrouton] maintains [AutoPkg recipes for SapMachine](https://github.com/autopkg/rtrouton-recipes/tree/master/SapMachine), but note that this will download version 12.
+[Rich Trouton][@rtrouton] maintains AutoPkg recipes for [SapMachine - latest](https://github.com/autopkg/rtrouton-recipes/tree/master/SapMachine) and [SapMachine 11 (LTS)](https://github.com/autopkg/rtrouton-recipes/tree/master/SapMachineJDK11).

 Conclusion